-The question for me is: Is there a foundational vibration which generates the harmonics of a “magic” key which, of all the possible vibrations and keys that music could be played in, would provide the most benefit – the most connection to ourselves and each other, to the nature around us and the cosmos we live in?
+The question for me is: Is there a foundational vibration which generates the harmonics of a “magic” key which, of all the possible vibrations and keys that music could be played in, would provide the most benefit – the most connection to ourselves and each other, to the natural World around us and the cosmos we live in?

 Luck rescued me from a lifetime of searching one night in a hotel room in Johannesburg in early 2016, while playing ultra-low frequencies on a tone generator through my Bluetooth headphones.
 I happened across two ultra-low frequencies that were interesting for two important reasons: